La La Anthony In The Pink In Sexy Onesie, Kim Kardashian & Kelly Rowland Give La La Love

 On Saturday night, La La Anthony seemed to be partying the night away in a super skintight bodysuit made of pink, stretchy material.
 The outfit boasted a bustier and an asymmetrical neckline with one side held up by a thin pink strap and the other by a thicker strip of material.

-La La’s luxurious mane was partially pulled up while the rest of her thick black hair fell around her shoulders.
-She had on gigantic pink hoops made of see-through acrylic as she wore a come-hither expression in the first of two pictures in the pack.
+La La’s luxurious mane was partially pulled up, while the rest of her thick black hair fell around her shoulders.
+She had on gigantic pink hoop earrings made of see-through acrylic as she wore a come-hither expression in the first of two pictures in the pack.

-Also in that photo, La La stood in front of a blue Volkswagen, her left arm up while grazing the side of her head.
+Also in that photo, La La stood in front of a blue Volkswagen, her left arm up and grazing the side of her head.
 Since her bodysuit covered her feet, she wore see-through sliders underneath the thin material.

 To continue with the same color scheme, the prolific actress had donned pink shadow to brighten her pretty face.
 Her sexy eyes also rocked black liner on both her bottom and top lids.